oldgregg89/Programming-Language-Suggester/readme.md

 ## Known Bugs

-* The users name might not show up when you hit submit
+* The users name might not show up when you hit submit (fixed)
-* The Buttons won't reset after you click them
+* The Buttons won't reset after you click them (fixed)

 ## Support and contact details